al-dot-exe/100Devs/17-oopPillarsContinues/class_31.md

 What's happening underneath the hood of a getter function in js?
 2:03:30

-What is the convention for creating private property names in js?
+What is the convention for creating getter function property names in js?
 2:05:25

 How would we call a method from a parent class in js?